altoo-ag/pekko-kryo-serialization/README.md

 --------

 * It is more efficient than Java serialization - both in size and speed
-* Does not require any additional build steps like compiling proto files, when using protobuf serialization
+* Does not require any additional build steps (unlike e.g. compiling proto files, when using protobuf serialization)
 * Almost any Scala and Java class can be serialized using it without any additional configuration or code changes
-* Efficient serialization of such Scala types like Option, Tuple, Enumeration, most of Scala's collection types
+* Efficient serialization of Scala types like Option, Tuple, Enumeration, most of Scala's collection types
-* Greatly improves performance of Akka's remoting
+* Greatly improves performance of Pekko's remoting
 * Supports transparent AES encryption and different modes of compression
 * Apache 2.0 license